calmasri7/TRPM8-bootcamp-project/README.md

 This directory contains files related to the train-test split process.

 - **descriptors_all.csv**:
-  - **Description**: Combined descriptor data from the `2_descriptors` directory.
+  - Combined descriptor data from the `2_descriptors` directory.

 - **train_test_stratify.ipynb**:
-  - **Description**: Splits the combined descriptor data into training and testing datasets with the following proportions:
+  - Splits the combined descriptor data into training and testing datasets with the following proportions:
     - **Training Set**: 85% of the data
     - **Test Set**: 15% of the data
     - **Train/Validation Split**: 90%/10% for 5-fold cross-validation